Soe Pyae Thazin: Early life and career

 Soe Pyae was born in Yangon and grew up in Taungoo, Myanmar.
-She started her acting career in nine grade.
-Since she was young she won so many awards at school contest for her signing, playing guitar and piano.
-Later she moved to Yangon again to become a singer and her first song was "I Really Love You, My Love" where she sang at her cousin's wedding.
-Later she stars in a movie and became famous as an actress; gaining more fans at her first leading role movie with Nay Toe in "The Time Of Solar Eclipse".
+She started her acting career in ninth grade.
+Since she was young, she won so many awards at school contest for her signing, playing guitar and piano.
+Later, she moved to Yangon again to become a singer and her first song was "I Really Love You, My Love" which she sang at her cousin's wedding.
+Later, she starred in a movie and became famous as an actress; gaining more fans at her first leading role movie with Nay Toe in "The Time Of Solar Eclipse".
 Her first solo album, "Chit Thu Yway Mal" (Having Found Love) was released in 2012.

 Family

 She is a member of the well-known Soe family.
 Her father is a veterinarian and her mother is a teacher.
 Her cousins include actresses Soe Myat Thuzar, Soe Myat Kalayar and Soe Myat Nandar, as well as actress and hip hop artist Sandi Myint Lwin.

+She married her lifetime co-star, Hein Wai Yan in late December 2025.

 Donations

-Soe Pyae Thazin made a donation to the Aggapay Metta Youth Development Orphanage on September 22 to mark her 22nd birthday.
+Soe Pyae Thazin made a donation to the Aggapay Metta Youth Development Orphanage on 22 September to mark her 22nd birthday.